 A French Charles X ormolu mounted mantel clock with oscillating movement, circa 1830.

 The movement is driven by two spring barrels and has a duration of eight days.
 It strikes the hours and half hours on a bell by means of a countwheel.
-It is regulated by anchor escapement.
+It is regulated by a pinwheel escapement.

 The engine turned (guilloche) ormolu dial has Roman numerals and blued steel Breguet hands.
 The bezel consists of finely chiseled oak leaves.
 The whole forms the bob of a compensated gridiron pendulum with temperature gauge.